Car mows down Times Square pedestrians for blocks, killing 1

 That network of barricades, though, is far from a complete defense.
 There are many areas where vehicles could be driven onto packed sidewalks or public plazas.

-Times Square also has a heavy police presence at all hours of the day and night.
+She pushed her children, 3 and 6, out of its path.
+But an uncle was struck on the head by a pole dislodged by the vehicle, relatives said as they left the hospital where he was being treated.

+“We were just touring, seeing how beautiful Times Square was,” Prasad said.
+“And this came.”

-Associated Press writers Libby Quaid in Washington and Jennifer Peltz and Jake Pearson in New York contributed to this report.
+Associated Press writers Libby Quaid in Washington, Ed White in Detroit and Jennifer Peltz and Jake Pearson in New York contributed to this report.